olson-sean-k/plexus/README.md

 ## Half-Edge Graph Meshes

-Primitives produce an ephemeral stream of topology and vertex geometry.
-A `MeshGraph`, represented as a [half-edge graph](https://en.wikipedia.org/wiki/doubly_connected_edge_list), supports arbitrary geometry for vertices, arcs (half-edges), edges, and faces.
-The graph can also be traversed and manipulated in ways that iterator expressions and simple buffers cannot, such as circulation, extrusion, merging, and joining.
+`MeshGraph`, represented as a [half-edge graph](https://en.wikipedia.org/wiki/doubly_connected_edge_list), supports arbitrary geometry for vertices, arcs (half-edges), edges, and faces.
+Graphs are persistent and can be traversed and manipulated in ways that iterator expressions and linear buffers cannot, such as circulation, extrusion, merging, and joining.

 ```rust
 use nalgebra::Point3;